Selaiyur Hall

 The Hall Song and Hall chant:

-Like all the halls on the MCC Campus, Selaiyur Hall has its own hall song and hall chant.
+Like all the Halls on the MCC Campus, Selaiyur Hall has its own hall song and hall chant.
 The Hall song was written and composed by Rev. G.C.
 Martin, Selaiyur Hall’s second warden.

 SELAIYUR HALL SONG: